 What internet speed do I need for smooth ESPN streaming?

 For HD streaming, aim for at least 5–8 Mbps. for 1080p, 8–12 Mbps, and for 4K, 25 Mbps or higher.
 If you’re sharing the network or streaming on multiple devices, you’ll want higher speeds to avoid buffering.
-How to enable vpn in edge browser
+Hotspot shield vpn edge comprehensive guide to features, performance, privacy, pricing, and setup in 2026

 Is using a VPN allowed on all ESPN platforms?